-Not only does this sleepwear set come with a matching gown for baby, but it also includes a robe for mom so she can feel completely covered when guests drop in.
+Not only does this sleepwear set come with a matching gown for your baby, but it also includes a robe, so you can feel completely covered when guests drop in.

-The top has a v-neck that will make nursing simple and work perfectly with most night nursing bra styles.
+The V-neck top makes nursing simple and works perfectly with most night nursing bra styles.
 The whole set is also machine washable, which is great because what new mom has the time to follow complicated washing instructions?

 - It comes with a robe.

 - It has a matching baby gown.